Iceland’s president visits Karolinska Institutet

 High impact publications

-Recent publications in high impact journals where researchers from Karolinska Institutet are main authors.
+Recent publications in high impact journals where researchers from KI are main authors.

 KI in the media